Rachel Arnett, PhD

 Rachel specializes in how employees navigate identities, cultivate inclusion, and achieve success at work.
 She collaborates with organizations through field experiments, surveys, and qualitative research to provide actionable insights for more inclusive workplaces.

+Rachel was designated a Claude Marion Endowed Faculty Scholar from 2023–2025.
 A passionate educator, Rachel teaches negotiations at Wharton and is a four-time recipient of the Wharton Teaching Excellence Award and was named among Poets & Quants' Best 40-Under-40 MBA Professors in 2022.
 Rachel completed her doctoral studies in Organizational Behavior at Harvard University, following a BA from the University of Pennsylvania and experience in working in brand strategy.

 Research